tmcb82/ota/README.md

 † During commercials breaks short segments will loop often and feel stuck but this is normal and the show will resume.<br>
 \+ The stream is higher than SD (480p) but lower than HD (720p or higher).

+<br><br>
+All streams in the provided m3u8 file are publicly available and hosted on each networks own content delivery network (CDN).
+We DO NOT and WILL NOT knowingly provide